jaspector

 County ordinance requires permits for construction and placement of structures, additions, and structural alterations; county FAQ specifically lists decks, garages, finished basements, pools, reshingling, residing, water heaters, fireplaces, furnaces, windows, and garage doors.

-Typical processing time is Generally within 15 business days after a complete application; longer in summer..
+Building permit processing times in unincorporated Sherburne County, MN typically run Generally within 15 business days after a complete application; longer in summer..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Sherburne County, MN.
 The following work is generally exempt: Fence under 7 feet in height; Electrical permits are handled by Minnesota DLI rather than the county.
+When in doubt, confirm with the local building department before starting work.